gboehl/dynare/doc/manual/source/the-model-file.rst

     information.

     Only one instance of ``varobs`` is allowed in a model file.
-If one needs to declare observed variables in a loop, the macro-processor can be used as shown in the second example below.
+If one needs to declare observed variables in a loop, the macro processor can be used as shown in the second example below.

     *Example*